Albury Year 5/6 class page

 There is a two week rota for learning to be completed at home - one week the focus will be on English and Maths; the following week home learning will cover other foundation subjects, e.g. Science, History, Art etc.

 Every pupil is expected to read at home daily for at least 10 minutes.
 We would encourage your child to read as many different genres as possible.
 Please sign the reading records to indicate that this has been done each day.

 All children in Year 5 and 6 are given a selection of words to learn and practise at home.
-These can be found in their small yellow spelling journals.
+These can be found in their small blue spelling journals.
 Please, encourage your child to practise these regularly.

 We would strongly encourage every child to practise their times tables regularly (at least 3 or 4 times per week) using Times Tables Rock Stars.
 There is a weekly tournament set up against our sister school (Puller) and every time you use TTRS, your score counts towards our school’s score!

 Class Reader - War Horse by Michael Morgurgo